larsiusprime/georgism/public/index.md

 # Game of Rent

 This is a website about Georgism.
+Isn't it cool?